The Info You’re After

 Will this work on my D1/RRC/P38?

 This kit was originally designed exclusively for the 1999-2004 Discovery 2.
 While the bell housing adapters should bolt up, the motor mounts may not, and the accessory drive will probably need to be altered.
-We are currently looking at expanding into these conversions in the future.
-Contact us if your interested.
+D1/RRC/P38 electrical systems are also different from the D2.

 I have a 1999-2002 Discovery with a 4.0.
 Are there any other changes I need to make?